What is Melanoma?

 - Yes.
 In some cases, even stage 4 melanoma may not give any symptoms.
 The change is detected through a scan.

-How do you know what stage melanoma you have?
+How do you know what stage skin cancer you have?

 - After removal, your specialised plastic surgeon will examine the tissue removed.
 He may look at the thickness and other characteristics to determine the stage in the development of cancer.
 He may also order a full biopsy of the tissues.

-- Melanoma may release some of its cells into the intercellular space.
+- It may release some of its cells into the intercellular space.
 These cells are then carried by lymph to the nearest lymph node.

-- Yes and No. If melanoma has spread only in the skin area, you may feel small nodules that increase in size and number over time.
+- Yes and No. If it spreads only in the skin area, you may feel small nodules that increase in size and number over time.
 In some cases, the cancer cells may spread to deeper tissues where it can be difficult to tell they are there.

-- Yes, melanoma can be cured.
+- Yes, it can be cured.
 The 5-year survival rate in patients with early detection of changes is around 99%.

-What should I eat if I have melanoma?
+What should I eat if I have skin cancer?

 What can be mistaken for melanoma?